-Figure 19.
+Figure 20.
 Proposed new and upgraded trails discussed in this Strategy.
 Break O' Day has a significant number of trails of all kinds including some remote trails that are difficult and require local knowledge to access.
-Trails featured below are yet to be assessed.

-Figure 20.
+Figure 21.
 Existing trail map included those trails recognised and supported by land managers.